 - Advising: activities that aid individual students with course and major selection, career plans, and personal development, especially in ways that go beyond formal curricular advising; and those that provide guidance to student organizations or groups.
 Documentation should include information about accessibility to students, which ordinarily includes but is not limited to office availability.
 (Where advising is the exclusive or primary contribution, a candidate should be nominated instead, or perhaps in addition, for the John Tate Award for Undergraduate Academic Advising.)

 - Research and Artistic Activities: such activities should be documented and discussed in terms of the relationship between these activities and the nominee's contributions to undergraduate education.

 - Academic Program Development: such activities that contribute to the planning, design, or development of improvements in undergraduate education.
 Contributions in the area include, for example, new courses or a cluster of courses, general-education options in the undergraduate curriculum, and valuable programmatic innovations of any kind.

 Award numbers differ from academic year.
 In the 2016-17 AY, 5-8 awards will be available to University of Minnesota teachers.
 Recipients of the Morse-Alumni Award receive a one-time $15,000 award and become members of the University's Academy of Distinguished Teachers.

 Process, Guidelines, and Forms

-Once dossiers are submitted, the CLA Instructional Awards Committee reviews the dossiers and makes recommendations to the CLA dean, who may forward up to 5 dossiers to the University Morse-Alumni Award Selection Committee.
-The committee usually announces its decisions in mid-March.
+Once dossiers are submitted, the CLA Instructional Awards Committee reviews the dossiers and makes recommendations to the CLA dean, who may forward up to 6 dossiers to the University Morse-Alumni Award Selection Committee.
+The committee will announce the award recipients in March 2017.